ABOUT US

 OUR TEAM

-Danielle Yamamoto, Acting Executive Director
+Danielle Yamamoto, Interim Operations Director

-Danielle Yamamoto, MSW, Acting Executive Director (she/her)
+Danielle Yamamoto, MSW, Interim Operations Director (she/her)

 Danielle joined Perinatal Support Washington in 2020.
 At the time was the fourth staff member and was the first person to answer live on the Warm Line.
 Her role has changed significantly over the years and she now serves as the Interim Operations Director.
 She is passionate about serving her community and is proud to be a part of such a dedicated and mighty team of caring people.